dalenhan/dalenhan.github.io/index.md

 ## Conference Papers

+- **Fine-Grained Proxy Re-Encryption: Definitions & Constructions from LWE**
+  Yunxiao Zhou, Shengli Liu, Shuai Han, and Haibin Zhang
+  In _Proceedings of the 29th International Conference on the Theory and Application of Cryptology and Information Security_ ([**ASIACRYPT** 2023](https://asiacrypt.iacr.org/2023/))

-- **Almost Tight Multi-User Security under Adaptive Corruptions from LWE in the Standard Model**
+- **Almost Tight Multi-User Security under Adaptive Corruptions from LWE in the Standard Model**  [[eprint](https://eprint.iacr.org/2023/1230)]
   Shuai Han, Shengli Liu, Zhedong Wang, and Dawu Gu
   In _Proceedings of the 43rd International Cryptology Conference_ ([**CRYPTO** 2023](https://crypto.iacr.org/2023/))